LukeANewton/rate-monotonic-scheduler/README.md

 3. periods = is a list of the period of each process One 'process' is modelled by an execution time and a period at the same index position in their respective lists

+After setting these paramters at the top of RMS.py, run RMS.py the console will be populating with a scheduling trace and whether or not all deadlines are met.

 ### paramter requirements
 - num_processors must be greater than or equal to one.
 - execution_times and periods must be the same length, and must both contain at least one element